-Court order, City Council law didn’t stop Seattle police from using pepper spray, projectiles to clear CHOP
+Court order, City Council law didn’t stop Seattle police from using pepper spray, projectiles

 Like most Seattle laws, the ban is set to take effect 30 days after its approval by the mayor or 30 days after its return by the mayor without her approval.

 Durkan returned the legislation on June 26 without her signature, so the ban is scheduled to take effect later this month.
-Meanwhile, the Seattle Police Officers Guild has demanded to bargain with the city over the legislation and how it gets implemented.
+Meanwhile, the Seattle Police Officers Guild (SPOG) has demanded to bargain with the city over the legislation and how it gets implemented.

+Durkan returned the legislation unsigned for various reasons, according to Nyland and a letter the mayor sent to the City Clerk on June 29.

+She thought the council should wait for a recommendation on crowd control from Seattle’s police accountability agencies before taking action, Nyland said.